- Impact Factor: 1.204

 This Journal is a member of the Committee on Publication Ethics

 Please read the guidelines below then visit the journal’s submission site https://mc.manuscriptcentral.com/eeae to upload your manuscript.
 Please note that manuscripts not conforming to these guidelines may be returned.
+Remember you can log in to the submission site at any time to check on the progress of your paper through the peer review process.

 Only manuscripts of sufficient quality that meet the aims and scope of Energy, Exploration & Exploitation will be reviewed.